MicrosoftDocs/Devices-docs/surface-hub/surface-hub-smart-camera.md

 ### References

 <sup>1</sup> Surface Hub Smart Camera, sold separately starting March 16, 2022, dynamically adjusts the video feed for remote participants.
-Surface Hub Smart Camera included in the box with Surface Hub 2S 85” starting in May 2022.
+Surface Hub Smart Camera is included in the box with Surface Hub 2S 85" and all models of Surface Hub 3.